Notebook 5 - The Real-Data Risk Run

 Executive summary.

-This is the first notebook where all upstream pipeline decisions become a stakeholder-facing ranked risk output.
-It translates technical preparation work into prioritization-ready district signals.
+This is the first notebook where upstream pipeline decisions become a stakeholder-facing ranked output.
+The technical preparation work turns into district signals that can support prioritization, not replace judgment.

 Primary output